The Grand Explorer

 Day 1 – Welcome & day walk on the Kepler Track

-After meeting your guides and fellow travellers in Queenstown, you’ll embark on your long-awaited New Zealand adventure.
-This morning we'll head to Fiordland National Park and your first Great Walk, The Kepler Track.
 The Kepler Track is renowned for its vivid green moss, native beech forest, and stunning mountain ranges.
 We’ll walk the section from Rainbow Reach up to Moturau Hut following the Waiau River through beech forest and wetlands until we emerge out onto the spectacular viewpoint at the lakeside Moturau Hut.
 Cast your eyes out over beautiful Lake Manapouri, framed against a backdrop of Fiordland peaks for a spectacular welcome, or welcome back, to New Zealand!
-Afterwards, we’ll head to our accommodation in Te Anau for a delicious meal and the chance to rest up before tomorrow’s adventures.

 Tonight we stay at Distinction Te Anau*